Matt Berry: Film and television

 In July 2012, he appeared as vainglorious actor Steven Toast in the pilot episode of Channel 4 sitcom Toast of London, co-written with Arthur Mathews.
 Notwithstanding mixed reviews, a series was commissioned, and the first episode was broadcast on 20 October 2013, and it brought Berry the 2015 BAFTA Award for Best Male Comedy Performance.
 In 2015, Berry and Arthur Mathews published Toast on Toast: Cautionary Tales and Candid Advice, a spoof autobiography of Steven Toast.
-It was also released as an audiobook read by Berry.
+It was released as an audiobook read by Berry.

 Berry played the title character in the 2013 Portlandia episode "Squiggleman".
 Co-creators Fred Armisen and Carrie Brownstein included the appearance on a list of their "proudest musical moments" from the show.

 From 2014 to 2015, Berry co-starred in the BBC 2 series House of Fools, written by and starring Reeves and Mortimer.
 He portrayed Beef, "the highly sexual, flamboyant and blindly confident friend of Vic and Bob" who "will seduce anything in a skirt".

 Berry appeared in episode nine of the sixth season of Dan Harmon's television series Community, released on Yahoo Screen on 5 May 2015.
 In December 2015, he played Professor Awfulshirt in Harry Hill in Professor Branestawm Returns on BBC One.

 Since 2019, Berry has starred in the FX TV adaptation of the film What We Do in the Shadows as Laszlo, one of four vampires living in Staten Island.
 It was renewed for a second season in May 2019, and began airing in April 2020.
-The third season aired September 2021.
+The third season aired in September 2021.
 In an interview with collider.com, Berry said, "It's different and it's very free.
 The scripts are starting points and then we go from there.
 That's how I like to work, anyway.
 So, for me, it was perfect.
 That's my background, improvisation.
 It was home for me in that department."

-In 2019, Berry also starred in the IFC/Channel 4 sitcom Year of the Rabbit.
+In 2019, Berry starred in the IFC/Channel 4 sitcom Year of the Rabbit.
 Set in Victorian London, he plays the alcoholic Detective Inspector Rabbit.
 On 11 February 2020, the series was renewed for a second series of six episodes.
 Citing budget cuts caused by the COVID-19 pandemic, Channel 4 reversed their decision in January 2021, casting doubt on the show's future.
-Layla Smith, chief executive of the show's production company OMG, stated, "Year of the Rabbit is a victim of the devastating effects of COVID. [...]
+Layla Smith, chief executive of the show's production company OMG, said "Year of the Rabbit is a victim of the devastating effects of COVID. [...]
 IFC are very committed to the show, but we will need to find another partner — and we're working on that."

 In April 2020, BBC Two commissioned Berry for a mockumentary series titled Squeamish About ...
-The four quarter-hour specials will be co-written by Berry and Arthur Mathews, and star Berry as Michael Squeamish.
+The four quarter-hour specials would be cowritten by Berry and Arthur Mathews and star Berry as Michael Squeamish.
 The series uses a combination of archive footage and voiceover to produce a surreal perspective on the episodes' subject.